developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 ------

 ### Text Correction
 Text Correction controls automatic corrections to typed text based the predefined parameters explained below.
-In addition, the Personal dictionary feature allows a list of custom or industry-specific terms to be stored and presented as spelling suggestions along with those of the selected language(s).
+This functionality is provided by the Personal Dictionary, which also permits lists of custom or industry-specific terms and shortcuts (abbreviations) to be loaded into a device and presented as substitution suggestions along with those of the selected language(s).

 <img alt="" style="height:350px" src="pref_text_2.png"/>
 <br>